GetDKAN/dkan/docs/admin/adding_new_content.md

 It's possible to add a Resource as a stand alone piece of content, but it isn't recommended.
 Best practice is to add a Resource associated with a Dataset for 2 important reasons:

 Resources don't contain metadata.
 Dataset is the content type that contains metadata, Tags, Topics and are assigned to Groups.
 A Resource must be in a Dataset to be associated with that information.
-Additional information provides a clearer picture of the value of your data and makes it easier for site visitors to find as they browse your Granicus Open Data site (and the web in general).
+Additional information provides a clearer picture of the value of your data and makes it easier for site visitors to find as they browse your DKAN site (and the web in general).
 Categorizations like Topics and Groups keep relevant content together and ready to discover.
 Datasets act as containers for Resources with common information and any new Resource added to a Dataset is automatically associated with the metadata.
 A Resource can't be added to a Group.
 Only Datasets can be added to a Group.
 Groups may appear similar to Topics because they collect related content, but Groups do much more.
 Groups represent a common data publisher, and all the Datasets that belong to that publishing Group will appear on the Group's home page.
 Most importantly, Groups create an additional workflow for how data on the site is added and managed.
 Datasets in a Group can be managed exclusively by members in that Group.
 Resources have to be included in a Dataset in order to belong to a Group.

-When adding a new Resource, Granicus Open Data provides a list of existing Datasets and you can select the appropriate one.
+When adding a new Resource, DKAN provides a list of existing Datasets and you can select the appropriate one.
 If none of the existing Datasets seem correct, then consider first adding a new Dataset.
 You can also add a Resource and then later assign it to a Dataset.

 Enabling Data Previews
-As site visitors navigate through resources on a Granicus Open Data website, they may want to see the Resource contents before (or instead of) downloading the entire file.
+As site visitors navigate through resources on a DKAN website, they may want to see the Resource contents before (or instead of) downloading the entire file.
 Site Managers and Editors can enable Previews on Resources with JSON, geoJSON, XML, ArcGIS REST, WMS, image, PDF, and ZIP data formats.

 Preview tools give site visitors the option to see a basic visual of a Resource as a map, chart, or grid.
 As site visitors browse through a Dataset and its Resources, they can click the Explore Data button to preview a specific Resource.